Augusta Mall

 Augusta Mall is a two level super-regional shopping mall in Augusta, Georgia, United States.
 It is one of the largest malls in the state of Georgia, and it is the largest mall in the Augusta metropolitan area.
 The anchor stores are Dick's Sporting Goods, JCPenney, Dillard's, Macy's, and Barnes & Noble.
 There is 1 vacant anchor store that was once Sears.
+The vacant Sears is set to be partially anchored by Primark.

 History

 Augusta Mall opened on August 3, 1978, one week after the now-defunct Regency Mall opened.

 Augusta Mall had about 90 retail spaces when it first opened, anchored by two department stores: Rich's and Davison's.
 Many of the mall's design features were borrowed from other successful malls developed by The Rouse Company.
 The space frame ceiling is a replica of The Mall in Columbia, Governor's Square Mall, Tampa Bay Center and Hulen Mall while the center fountain and elevator was taken from Beachwood Place, which opened the same month as Augusta.

 Since its opening, the mall has undergone 5 major expansions and several smaller renovations.
 The first of these began in 1987, when the mall added a 132,000-square-foot expansion for a new location of J. C. Penney.

 In 1990, the mall underwent its second expansion, when Sears joined as the fourth anchor, in a 157,000-square-foot store.
 The $32 million renovation project also updated the interior of the mall and expanded the number of retail spaces from about 100 to more than 130.

 In October 1992, Vice President of the United States Dan Quayle held a rally at the mall during the final stretch of the campaign before the 1992 United States presidential election.
 Over 5,000 supporters showed up, well above expectation for 1,000 attendants.

 By 1998, when the third expansion was announced, Augusta Mall had become the region’s prime shopping area.
 J. B. White closed its store at Regency Mall and relocated to Augusta Mall to become its fifth anchor store, now Dillard's.
 Traffic congestion became a problem on Wrightsboro Road and Interstate 520 - the main freeway connecting the mall.
 The city funded a $231,000 project for expanded lanes as well as road improvements and new exit ramps to the mall.

-In 2002, Regency Mall was officially closed to the public, and boarded up.

-Also in 2002, the Augusta Mall infrastructure was upgraded, including: storm drain maintenance, a new parking lot, and other interior work.
-Macy’s closed during this time, and its lower level was converted into a furniture store.
+In 2002, the Augusta Mall infrastructure was upgraded, including: storm drain maintenance, a new parking lot, and other interior work.
+Macy's closed during this time, and its lower level was converted into a furniture store.